rejetto/hfs/README.md

 ### Things a plugin can return

+- `description: string` try to explain what this plugin is for
+- `version: number` use progressive numbers to distinguish each release
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
 - `middleware: (Context) => void | true | function` a function that will be used as a middleware: it can interfere with http activity.